 Step 5: Now, format the Margin% column as % using the formatting tab in PowerPivot.

 This is how we can add calculated columns under PowerPivot.
-This is same as adding computed column under Microsoft Excel.
+This is the same as adding a computed column under Microsoft Excel.

 Adding Pivot Table under PowerPivot

 We can add a pivot table under PowerPivot.

 Step 1: Under the Home tab, present on the upper ribbon at the PivotTable.
 There is one tab called PivotTable.
 Click on that and select the PivotTable option.

 Step 2: Once you click on the PivotTable option, you’ll be able to see the Create PivotTable window.
 You’ll have two options to create a pivot table.
 Either on the same worksheet or on a new worksheet.
 If you create on the same worksheet, you need to mention the cell reference.
 Click OK once you choose the option of your choice.
 See the screenshot below.

 Step 3: Now, you can select the columns as of your interest under the pivot table from the PivotTable Fields option pane at the right-hand side of the excel file.
 I would like to check what is the quarter-wise Margin%.
 Therefore, I will select Years in Rows, Margin% in Values and Quarters in the column.

 This is it from this article on PowerPivot.
 Let’s wrap the things with some points to be remembered: